lsst-dm/uws-api-server/_sources/Deployment.md.txt

 ```
 Credentials to access these ArgoCD instances is provided via the `https://lsstit.1password.com` password manager account.

-An example of the ArgoCD Application manifest is shown below:
+Examples of the ArgoCD Application manifest are shown below (production and development releases), demonstrating how the parameter values are set first by the `values.yaml` file, and then overridden by the `values-summit.yaml` file, and then overridden by the ``parameters`` section of the ``Application`` manifest itself.
+[Read more about overrides here](https://argo-cd.readthedocs.io/en/stable/user-guide/parameters/).

+### Production

 ```yaml
 apiVersion: argoproj.io/v1alpha1